 Willowbrook was partially the inspiration for American Horror Story: Asylum.
 Although it was called a school, the reality was far from a place of education.
 Residents rarely attended class and reportedly the only time they would be allowed outside was during the summer when the building became dangerously hot to remain inside.
 Willowbrook State School was an institution for children with intellectual disabilities.

-The hospital was built in 1942 specifically for children however it was converted into an Army Hospital after World War II before reverting back to a children’s hospital.
+This insane asylums and hospital was built in 1942 specifically for children however it was converted into an Army Hospital after World War II before reverting back to a children’s hospital.

 There was an outbreak of hepatitis at the hospital in the first decade of use.
 To combat this, medical experiments were done on the child patients.
 Experiments involved deliberately infecting children with the hepatitis virus to see how it spread.

 The truth about what was going on inside Willowbrook’s walls started to come to light in 1965 after a visit by Robert Kennedy.
 At that time, the facility designed to house up to 4,000 residents had more than 6,000 and resident-to-attendant ratios were almost 50-to-one.